cemcen/Veamy/README.md

 Mesh&ltPolygon&gt mesh = generator.getMesh();
 mesh.printInFile("mesh.txt");</code></pre></li>
 <li>If using an externally generated mesh, for example, from PolyMesher, refer to the next section of this tutorial; for a generic mesh format see "EquilibriumPatchTestMain.cpp" in the test folder. </li>
-<li>Create the problem conditions, assigning the domain material properties, the body forces if needed:
+<li>Create the problem conditions, assigning the domain material properties and the body forces if needed:
 <pre><code>Material* material = new MaterialPlaneStrain(1e7, 0.3);
 LinearElasticityConditions* conditions = new LinearElasticityConditions(material);</code></pre></li>
 <li>Declare and assign boundary conditions: <br>